 Palouse Falls is a remote waterfall on the Palouse River.
 It sits 4 mi (6.4 km) upstream from where the river joins the Snake River.
 Both of these formed in the state of Washington, in the United States.

-Interestingly, the falls constitute the central feature of the Palouse Falls State Park.
+As a result of their beauty, the falls constitute the central feature of the Palouse Falls State Park.

-In 1984, the government proposed to construct a 98 ft (30 m) high dam upstream from the falls, to provide less expensive hydroelectricity for the region.
-However, a significant majority of local residents voted against the construction as they preferred to retain the higher electric rates in return for preserving the falls.
+In 1984, the government also proposed to construct a 98 ft (30 m) high dam upstream from the falls, to provide less expensive hydroelectricity for the region.
+Yet, a significant majority of local residents voted against the construction as they preferred to retain the higher electric rates in return for preserving the falls.

 Palouse Falls Characteristics and Origins

-In 2014, Palouse Falls became the official waterfall of Washington State.
+Due to its beauty, in 2014 Palouse Falls became the official waterfall of Washington State.